sensu/sensu-docs/content/sensu-go/5.0/guides/clustering.md

 Clustering is important to make Sensu more highly available, reliable, and durable.
 It will help you cope with the loss of a backend node, prevent data loss, and distribute the network load of agents.

-**Note:** We recommend using a load balancer to _evenly_ distribute agent connections across the cluster.
+_NOTE: We recommend using a load balancer to evenly distribute agent connections across the cluster._

 ## Configuring a cluster